 For any other information about the Graduate Certificate in the Foundations of Data Analytics contact the Assistant Director of Graduate Studies, Angel Griffin at

-The University of Houston-Downtown
+The University of Houston-Downtown is accredited

 One or more documents on this site are in PDF format.
 In order to view and print these document(s), you will need the Adobe Acrobat Reader software.
 It can be downloaded from the Adobe website